Iterating Generalised Perfect Set Forcing Along Well-Founded Orders

 be an iteration along $I$ with supports of size $\le\kappa$ of ${\mathbb P}(\mathcal F)$.
 Then \begin{itemize} \item $\langle ({\mathbb P}_{K}, \name{{\mathbb P}}(\mathcal F)_K):\, K \mbox{ a strict initial segment of } J \rangle$ is an iteration along $J$ with supports of size $\le\kappa$ of ${\mathbb P}(\mathcal F)$, \item the padding mapping embeds ${\mathbb P}_{J}$ as a complete suborder of ${\mathbb P}_{I}$ and the mapping $p\mapsto p\rest J$ is a projection. \end{itemize}. \end{observation}

-\begin{proof} The proof reposes on the fact that if $K$ is an initial segment of $J$, then it is also an initial segment of $I$.
-We may observe from Definition \ref{def:mixed-iteration} that the definitions of
+\begin{proof} The proof rests on the fact that if $K$ is an initial segment of $J$, then it is also an initial segment of $I$.
+It then suffices to observe that in Definition \ref{def:mixed-iteration} the definitions of

 are independent of $I$. $\eop_{\ref{lem:projection-forcing}}$ \end{proof}